Z-Dip: a standardized measure for data modality assessment: Results

 \subsection{Computational Considerations}

 The computation of the Dip statistic, as originally defined by Hartigan and Hartigan, involves finding the maximum deviation between the empirical distribution function and the closest unimodal distribution.
 The algorithm proceeds by sorting the observed data, constructing candidate unimodal envelopes, and computing the maximal deviation.
-The sorting step dominates the computational cost, leading to an overall time complexity of $O(n \log n)$.
+The sorting step dominates the computational cost, leading to an overall time complexity of $O(n \log n)$, where $n$ is the number of items to be sorted.
 After sorting, the iterative identification of modal intervals and the computation of cumulative deviations are linear in $n$, so the asymptotic complexity is determined by the sorting operation.

 The Z-Dip retains this computational structure.
-Once the Dip statistic $Dip_{obs}$ is computed, the standardized Z-dip score, defined in Formula \ref{eq:zdip}, is obtained by a constant number of arithmetic operations, which have $O(1)$ complexity.
+Once the Dip statistic $Dip_{obs}$ is computed, the standardized Z-dip score, defined in Formula \eqref{eq:zdip}, is obtained by a constant number of arithmetic operations, which have $O(1)$ complexity.
 Therefore, the total runtime of the Z-Dip remains $O(n \log n)$.
 Crucially, the Z-Dip does not require repeated Monte Carlo sampling or permutation testing to obtain significance levels.
-Once lookup tables for $\mu_N$ and $\sigma_N$ are precomputed, evaluating the Z-Dip for new samples becomes effectively instantaneous.
-The absence of computational overhead makes the Z-Dip suitable for high-throughput or large-scale applications, such as distributional analysis across thousands of subpopulations or time points.
+Once lookup tables for $\mu_N$ and $\sigma_N$ are precomputed, evaluating the Z-Dip for new samples becomes effectively instantaneous, making it suitable for large-scale applications, such as distributional analysis across thousands of distributions \citep{di2025quantifying}.